oupala/apaxy/README.md

 #Apaxy

-Apaxy is a simple, customisable theme for your Apache directory listing.
-Turn [this](http://bukk.it) into [this]().
+Apaxy is a customisable theme built to enhance the experience of browsing web directories.
+It uses the `mod_autoindex` Apache module—and some CSS—to override the default style of a directory listing.

+##Features

+Apaxy may be basic, but it gives you a great deal of creative freedom when styling your directory.

+* Style your directory listing with CSS.
+* Make it pop with Javascript or jQuery.
+* Add welcome messages, download instructions or copyright notices.
+* Add custom mime type icons (requires editing the `.htaccess` file)

+_Sadly, visual style is all you can work with.
+It's not possible to alter the generated table structure of the listing directory with Apaxy._

 ##Installation

-Apaxy is simple to install, all you need is a server running Apache and FTP access to the folder you'd like use.
+Apaxy requires an Apache(2.0.23+) enabled HTTP server.

+Let's assume you have a folder named `share` in your server root directory (the path thus being `http://mywebsite.com/share`) that you'd like to use as your listing directory:

-* Download and unzip.
+* Download and unzip Apaxy
-* Copy the contents of `/apaxy` to the folder on your server you're going to use as the listing directory.
+* Copy and paste the contents of the `/apaxy` folder to your `/share` folder.
+* Edit `htaccess.txt` (now in the `/share` folder) and update all instances of paths marked with *{FOLDERNAME}* to point to your site root.

+    AddIcon /{FOLDERNAME}/theme/icons/gif.png .gif

+Should be changed to...

+    AddIcon /share/theme/icons/gif.png .gif

-* Rename `htaccess.txt` to `.htaccess` in both the main and `/theme` folder.
+* Once done, rename `htaccess.txt` to `.htaccess` in both the `/share` and `/share/theme` folders.
 * [Treat yo'self](http://25.media.tumblr.com/tumblr_lw7q28y0Mz1qanm80o1_500.gif), you're done.

-##Styling Apaxy
+##Apaxy themes

+Apaxy comes with a pretty good looking theme, but if you'd like to edit it to suit your own style that's easy enough.

-If you'd like to edit the appearance of Apaxy, look in the `/theme` folder for the ollowing files:
+Look in the `/theme` folder and you'll find the following files:

 * `header.html`
 * `footer.html`